 Chasing the northern lights and husky sledding are just a few of the bucket list experiences that can be enjoyed on a cruise, for more inspiration check out the ultimate cruise holiday bucket list from ROL cruises.

-Save this Norway Northern Lights cruise to your Pinterest Boards
+Save this Norway Northern Lights cruise to Pinterest

 Interested in more winter adventures in the Nordics?
 Check out my ultimate guide to the Gothenburg Christmas Markets in Sweden.